SmartTokenLabs/TokenScript/tutorial/Step 3: Debugging and testing.md

 If you are using your real device, simply airdrop the .tsml or .shtml, .css and .xml files.

 ### Debugging on Android
-Like with iOS, you can either use your own device or the emulator.
-To use the emulator, simply run the GitHub project via Android Studio and run it.
-You can drag and drop the file in the app_data/AlphaWallet directory.
+As with iOS you can either use your own device or the emulator.
+Run on Android Studio/Intellij and use your device or the emulator.
+In the AlphaWallet settings choose 'enable dev override', allow the app access to file structure then drag and drop the file into the AlphaWallet directory at root or upload to sdcard/AlphaWallet using the Device File Explorer.
+If the 'enable dev override' is not chosen the app will not be able to pick up files in this directory.